cjsatuforc/Kora-Voice-Assistant/README.md

   4. Click the _Add-Ins_ tab at the top
   5. Click _Create_
   6. Click _Python_ as the language and enter _Kora_ as the Add-In name
-  7. In Folder Location, browse to the Kora folder that you placed in the Add-Ins directory in step 2
-  8. Kora is now set up as an Add-In.
-Double click the _Kora_ Add-In
+  7. In Folder Location, browse to the Kora folder that you placed in the Add-Ins directory in step 2.
+Kora is now set up as an Add-In.
+  8. Open a terminal window and type _mongod_ to start the MongoDB daemon.
+  9. Back in Fusion, double click the _Kora_ Add-In, then exit the Add-Ins menu.
   9. Click the _Add-Ins_ tab at the top
   10. Click _Activate Kora_